Books I get excited about recommending!

 Chatter-Ethan Kross

-Explores the silent internal monologue that that is Chatter.
+Explores the silent internal monologue that is Chatter.
+With some amusing examples of mind chatter along the way.
+We find ourselves at times, easily spiraling at high-speed into worse case scenarios.
 A guide on how to prevent this inner voice from turning into destructive, anxious overthinking.

 Think Again-Adam Grant